 You’ve decided to invest in resume writing services, but you aren’t sure whose process is right for you.
-With thousands of resume writing services out there, this article is not here to tell which one you should pick, but provide you with important information about the resume writing process that you should be considering when deciding who to hire.
+With thousands of resume writing services out there, this article is not here to tell which one you should pick, but instead, provide you with important information about the resume writing process that you should be considering when deciding which resume writing service to hire.

 The Intake Process of Your Resume Writer